philipkalinda/data_science/README.md

 #### data_science
-Repository for exploring data analysis science techniques.
+Repository for exploring data analysis and data science techniques.
 (Written in Python or R)